Electronic Logging Device (ELD) FAQs

 Many of the devices installed prior to December 18, 2017, were AOBRDs.
 With very few exceptions, AOBRD can no longer be placed into initial service.
 However, any AOBRD installed and in use before December 18, 2017, can be used as an AOBRD until December 16, 2019.
 At that time, any remaining AOBRDs will need to be updated to meet the ELD technical specifications.

 Electronic on-board recorders (EOBRs) were the devices that were originally intended to replace AOBRDs, but the rulemaking to do so was never finalized.

 An electronic logging device (ELD) is the most recent electronic device.
 Much like AOBRDs, ELDs are capable of recording a driver's driving hours and duty status automatically.
-However, to be considered an ELD the device must meet specific technology requirements and be listed on the Federal Motor Carrier Safety Administration's (FMCSA) ELD registration site.
-As of December 18, 2017, with very few exceptions, only ELD devices listed on FMCSA's ELD registry can be placed into service.
+However, to be considered an ELD the device must meet specific technology requirements and be listed on the FMCSA ELD registration site.
+As of December 18, 2017, with very few exceptions, only ELD devices listed on FMCSA's registry can be placed into service.

-References to E-Logs or ELogs are generic references to AOBRDs or ELDs.
+E-Logs or ELogs is a generic term used to reference AOBRDs and ELDs.

 Is electronic logging required?

-The FMCSA published an ELD mandate in the December 16, 2015, Federal Register.
-Motor carriers had until December 18, 2017, to comply with the ELD mandate, which requires the use of ELDs or AOBRDs by interstate drivers of commercial motor vehicles who currently use a driver’s record of duty status (log) to record their hours of service.
-AOBRDs that were placed into service before December 18, 2017, need to be upgraded to the ELD technical specifications before December 16, 2019.
+The FMCSA published the ELD mandate in the December 16, 2015, Federal Register.
+Motor carriers had until December 18, 2017, to comply with the ELD mandate, which requires the use of ELDs or grandfathered AOBRDs by most interstate drivers of commercial motor vehicles to record their hours of service.
+Grandfathered AOBRDs are automatic on-board recording devices that were placed into service before December 18, 2017.
+These will need to be upgraded to the ELD technical specifications before December 16, 2019.

 What benefits come with use of electronic logs?